Shaunak-Mukherjee/Nequip-reimplement-Toluene/README.md

 # NequIP Reimplementation for Toluene

 This repository contains a reimplementation of the Neural Equivariant Interatomic Potential (NequIP) model, specifically tailored for predicting the potential energy of the toluene molecule.
 The codes/yaml files are inspired by https://github.com/mir-group/nequip.
-The project leverages E(3)-equivariant graph neural networks to achieve high accuracy in modeling interatomic potentials.
+The project leverages E(3)-equivariant graph neural networks implemented on real world molecule "Toluene"

 ## 📁 Repository Structure